Programmable and Energy Efficient Extreme-Scale Processors

 ACM copyright notice:

-Copyright (c) 2000 by the Association for Computing Machinery,
+Copyright © 2013 by the Association for Computing Machinery,

-Inc. Permission to make digital or hard copies of part or all of this
+Inc. (ACM).
+Permission to make digital or hard copies of portions of

-work for personal or classroom use is granted without fee provided
+this work for personal or classroom use is granted without fee

-that copies are not made or distributed for profit or commercial
+provided that the copies are not made or distributed for profit or

-advantage and that copies bear this notice and the full citation on
+commercial advantage and that copies bear this notice and the full

-the first page.
-Copyrights for components of this work owned by
+media.
+Copyrights for components of this work owned by others than ACM

-others than ACM must be honored.
+must be honored.
 Abstracting with credit is permitted.
+To copy

-To copy otherwise, to republish, to post on servers, or to
+otherwise, to republish, to post on servers, or to redistribute to

-redistribute to lists, requires prior specific permission and/or a
+lists, requires prior specific permission and/or a fee.
+Send written

 Funding: